 It's time to accelerate .--PLACEHOLDER removed 'fundraising'-- and build community-driven health systems.
 We need a new, DeSci business model for research and development rooted in transparency and improved methodologies.

-The opportunity to solve chronic inflammation and inflammatory related diseases with novel, safe polyphenols is too groundbreaking to pass up.
+The opportunity to solve chronic inflammation and disease with novel, safe polyphenols is too groundbreaking to pass up.

 How it works: